 1.5 Confidentiality of test content

-The contents of the Federal Court Interpreter Certification Examination (FCICE) written and oral examinations are strictly confidential.
+The contents of the Federal Court Interpreter Certification Examination (FCICE) Written and Oral Examinations are strictly confidential.
 Any person who takes an examination or who is authorized to have the examination in her or his possession, however briefly, must agree to protect the confidentiality of the examination.
-For examinees, this means that the contents of the examination shall not be discussed with or in any way divulged to any person, copied down, or recorded through any means whatsoever, without prior written authorization from the Administrative Office of the United States Courts (AOUSC).
+For examinees, this means that the contents of the examination shall not be discussed with or in any way divulged to any person, copied down, or recorded through any means whatsoever, without prior written authorization from the AO .
 This includes taking and keeping notes of test content, including notes in computer files.
-Oral or written disclosure or any use of any portion of these testing instruments without prior authorization from the AOUSC is strictly forbidden.
+Oral or written disclosure or any use of any portion of these testing instruments without prior authorization from the AO is strictly prohibited.

 Any individual who violates this security policy or is found in possession of any equipment or materials that could be used to assist in taking the examination or to record or transmit any portion of the examination is subject to denial of certification and will be permanently disqualified from taking any test in the FCICE program.

 Every examinee is required to sign an oath of confidentiality before taking an examination.

 The FCICE is a two-phase examination of language proficiency and interpretation performance, consisting of a Written Examination and an Oral Examination.
 The two examinations are administered in alternate years.
 The first phase of the examination, referred to as the Written Examination, is a multiple-choice test of language proficiency in English and Spanish, and is offered in even-numbered years (2014, 2016, 2018, etc.) The Written Examination emphasizes accuracy rather than speed.
 However, there is a three-hour-and-fifteen-minute time limit for completing the test, excluding the time required for instructions and other procedural requirements.
 As a practical matter, candidates should plan on devoting five hours to the examination.